 Make A Joyous Celebration Quilt

-I chose a Christmas theme for this small star quilt, but it's easy to vary the fabrics to make it suit your own needs.
+This star quilt features a Christmas theme, but it's easy to vary the fabrics to make it suit your own needs.

 Quilting Fabrics for Star Quilt Blocks